alexmullins/dsa/README.md

 The client code is a little more involved.
 It needs modifications to the Go SSH library code to allow for sending a malformed DSA key.
 The SSH library has been vendored in to the client package.
 Note that the server code is all 100% unchanged and imports the regular golang.org/x/crypto/ssh package from the workspace.

 The client works in two separate modes controlled by a command line flag called `-attack`.
-When the client is started normally, it will make a regular SSH connection to the server and start reading the server's time every second.
+When the client is started normally, it will make a regular SSH connection to the server and start reading the server's time every few seconds.
 But when the `-attack` flag is present, the client will send an authentication request to the server with a malformed DSA public key.
 Relevant bits of code:

 ```go
 func init() {